 BSc (Hons), PMP, MCIWEM, C.WEM, C.ENV

-Stuart is a chartered water infrastructure professional with 25 years of experience in the water industry.
+Stuart is a chartered water infrastructure professional with over 25 years of experience in the water industry.
 He has worked in England, Scotland, Cyprus, Australia and New Zealand.
 He brings his specialist best practice knowledge in non-revenue water reduction.